wix-incubator/react-native-component-preview/README.md

   })
   .build();

-// Build all of the previous into an array. const previews = [postContentPreview];
+// Put all of the previews into an array. const previews = [postContentPreview];

 // Renders Component Previews Screen